aws/karpenter-provider-aws/designs/odcr.md

 The main failure scenario is when Capacity Reservation limit is hit and no new nodes can be launched from any Capacity Reservation the launch template targets.

-1. We filter inside Karpenter before calling CreateFleet API and throwing an InsufficientCapacityError causing a reevaluation, with then a different capacity-type could be selected if available in NodePool
+1. We filter inside Karpenter before calling CreateFleet API and throwing an InsufficientCapacityError causing a reevaluation, with then a retry recalculation of instances maybe falling back to regular on-demand

-1. We call CreateFleet API in certain raise conditions, resulting in an InsufficientCapacityError causing a reevaluation, with then a different capacity-type could be selected if available in NodePool
+1. We call CreateFleet API in certain raise conditions, resulting in an InsufficientCapacityError causing a reevaluation, with then a fallback to on-demand could be selected if Capacity Reservations not available